-Want to stay in or visit the most haunted places in Ireland?
-You'll need to be brave to hop over the threshold of these top ten creepy locations.
+You'll need to be brave to hop over the threshold of these top ten creepy locations in Ireland!

 The most haunted places in Ireland is not an easy list to compile, half because there are just so many top haunted places to visit across counties so as Wexford Cork, and Dublin, and a half because we're too terrified to find out what creepy Irish ghost story lies behind the horror.